Skip to main content

 • Tier 6 on certain types of plans for people who use insulin

-You can look up which tier your medication falls into by going to medicare.gov and clicking ‘Find Plans Now.’
-There, you can see all the Medicare Advantage Prescription Drug Plan and stand-alone part D plans available in your ZIP code.
+You can look up which tier your medication falls into by going to Medicare.gov and clicking ‘Find Plans.’
+There, you can see all the Medicare Advantage prescription drug plans and standalone part D plans available in your ZIP code.

-What are the four phases of Part D?
+What are the three phases of Part D?

-Alas, Part D is not quite as simple as choosing your favorite soda.
-Part D plans have four phases of payments.
-When and how you pay depends on how many medications you take, with what frequency and how expensive they are.
+With the elimination of the coverage gap (also called the "donut hole") as of January 1, 2025, Part D plans will have three phases of coverage.
+When and how much you pay out of pocket depends on how many medications you take, how often you take them, and how expensive they are.

-(1) Deductible phase.
+(1) Deductible period.
 This is the amount you owe before your plan will begin to cover your medications.
 Many plans offer pre-deductible coverage for Tier 1 and/or Tier 2 medications.

-The default deductible for Part D plans in 2023 is $505, but some plans have a lower (or zero-dollar) deductible with a higher premium.
+The standard deductible for Part D plans in 2025 is $590, but some plans have a lower (or zero-dollar) deductible with a higher premium.

-If you take an expensive brand-name medication, like Eliquis® or Trulicity®, then you should expect your first month on the plan to cost upwards of a William McKinley ($500) because you need to meet the deductible before most plans start paying.
-This is part of the reason why Part D can be so frustrating—the pain is experienced up front and the cost savings only begin once you’re in the initial phase of coverage.
+If you take an expensive brand-name medication, like Eliquis® or Trulicity®, then you should expect your first month on the plan to be expensive.
+That's because you need to meet the deductible before most plans start paying.
+The cost savings only begin once you’re in the initial phase of coverage.

-(4) Catastrophic phase.
-Once you have paid up to $7,400, you enter the catastrophic phase.
-But you might be relieved to get here, because in this phase you only pay up to 5% of the retail cost—a huge savings.
-You can end up here if you take very expensive medications, like Tier 5 specialty drugs.
+(4) Catastrophic coverage.
+Once you have reached the $2,000 cap on out-of-pocket drug costs in 2025, you enter the catastrophic phase.
+Despite the grim-sounding name, you might be relieved to get here - because in this phase you pay nothing for covered medications for the rest of the calendar year.
+You can end up in the catastophic coverage phase if you take very expensive medications, like Tier 5 specialty drugs.

 How can I get extra help paying for prescriptions?

-Each year, there’s a single Medicare Advantage or stand-alone Part D option that will provide the best cost control based on your medications and choice of pharmacy.
-Still, even the most cost-effective plan may be more than you’re willing to budget for prescriptions.
+Each year, there’s a single Medicare Advantage or standalone Part D option that will provide the best price based on your medications and choice of pharmacy.
+Still, even the most cost-effective plan may be more than you’re able to afford for prescriptions.
 If that describes your situation, here are four tips:

 1. Speak to your doctor or pharmacist and check to see if there’s a generic or lower-cost option available.